ERC-7945 - Confidential Transactions Supported Token

 Abstract

 Classic token contracts like ERC-20 enable their token holders to make transfers and/or approve others to make transfers on their behalves.
-The generality of token standard ERC-20 catalyzed decentralizing finance and many other blockchain applications.
+The generality of token standard ERC-20 catalyzed decentralized finance and many other blockchain applications.
 However, when it comes to privacy, although some technical schemes have been proposed, few standards have been established, which limits the evolution of privacy-preserving blockchain applications.

 This proposal draws up a standard interface for fungible token contracts supporting confidential transactions.
 It provides basic transfer functionality without loss of generality, and allowance and approve functionalities.
-Contracts following the standard can provide confidentiality for users’ balances and token transfer value, and can enable other blockchain applications to make transfers on behalf of owners, which empowers more privacy-preserving capabilities to blockchain applications.
+Contracts following the standard can provide confidentiality for users’ balances and token transfer value, and can enable other blockchain applications to make transfers on behalf of owners, which empowers more privacy-preserving capabilities for blockchain applications.

 Motivation

-Confidential transactions have been implemented in many blockchains, either natively through blockchain protocols like Monero and Zcash, or through smart contracts like Zether^1 without modifying blockchain protocol.
+Confidential transactions have been implemented in many blockchains, either natively through blockchain protocols like Monero and Zcash, or through smart contracts like Zether^1 without modifying the blockchain protocol.

 Specification